junfanz1/Cognito-LangGraph-RAG-Chatbot/README.md

 ## 3. LLM Technology Stack

 -   **LangChain:**
     - Used for building LLM applications by providing abstractions for LLMs, vector stores, and other components.
     - Facilitates the creation of chains and agents.
 -   **LangGraph:**
     - A framework for building stateful, multi-actor applications with LLMs.
     - Enables the creation of complex workflows with conditional logic and state management.
 -   **OpenAI:**
     - Provides powerful LLMs (e.g., GPT-3.5, GPT-4) for generating responses and embeddings.
 -   **ChromaDB:**
     - A vector database for storing and retrieving document embeddings.
     - `Chroma.from_documents` is used to create and persist the vectorstore.
     - `Chroma.as_retriever()` is used to create a retriever object.
 -   **Tavily Search:**
     - A search API for retrieving web search results.
     - `TavilySearchResults` tool is used to execute web searches.
 -   **Python:**
-    -      The primary programming language for implementing the project.
 -   **dotenv:**
     - Used for managing environment variables, such as API keys, securely.

 ## 4. Challenges and Difficulties

 -  Ensuring document relevance to user queries.
 -  Reducing LLM hallucinations.
 -  Orchestrating complex workflows with multiple LLM calls.
 -  Integrating web search seamlessly.
 -   Managing state within the LangGraph workflow.
 -   Efficiently grading retrieved documents.

 ## 5. Future Business Impact and Further Improvements

 -  Improved customer support systems.
 -  Enhanced knowledge management platforms.
 -  More accurate and reliable chatbots.
 -  Automated content generation.
 -   Future Improvements:
     -   Implementing more sophisticated document grading algorithms.
     -   Adding more diverse data sources.